Korbin Shrader

-Korbin Rose Shrader (née Albert) is an American professional soccer player who plays as a midfielder for OL Lyonnes and the United States national team.
+Korbin Rose Shrader (née Albert; born October 13, 2003) is an American professional soccer player who plays as a midfielder for OL Lyonnes and the United States national team.

 Shrader played collegiately for the Notre Dame Fighting Irish, where she was a first-team All-American as a sophomore in 2023.
 She then signed with Paris Saint-Germain.

 Shrader played for the national under-20 team before making her senior international debut in 2023.
 She won the gold medal with the national team at the 2024 Paris Olympics.

 Early life

 Shrader was born in Grayslake, Illinois, a suburb of Chicago, and rose to prominence amongst the USYNT player pool while playing for Eclipse Select Soccer Club and the summer of 2019 with WPSL club FC Milwaukee Torrent.
 During this time period, she represented the US's youth national set-up at various age groupings and was also named the player of the season for Eclipse's league in her area twice (2018–19 and 2020–21).